omercadopopular/cgoes/README.md

 # Research by Carlos Góes

-This repository aggregates research by Carlos Góes, Economic Advisor at the Office of the President of Brazil.
-Originally from Brazil, Carlos is a PhD Candidate in Economics (UCSD), has a MA in International Economics (Johns Hopkins SAIS), with specializations in finance & quantitative methods, and a BA in International Relations (University of Brasilia).
-He was formerly at the IMF and the Cato Institute.
-He is the CRO, in leave of absence, of Instituto Mercado Popular, a Brazilian think tank.
-Extensive experience with Latin American economies, including trade modeling, econometric analysis, project management, and business intelligence.
-Proficient in Python, Stata, Eviews and Excel modeling.
-Fluent in English, Spanish, and Portuguese; knowledge of French and Italian.
-Published op-eds in Brazilian nationwide press.
-Published multiple book chapters and edited a book.
-Different honors, awards and fellowships.
+Carlos Góes is Chief Research Officer of Instituto Mercado Popular, a São Paulo-based think tank.
+He has previously worked as Senior Economic Advisor at the Office of the President of Brazil, as a researcher at the International Monetary Fund and U.S. think tanks, and as an instructor of econometrics and data science in different universities.

+Góes is a PhD student in Economics (UC San Diego), holds a MA in International Economics (Johns Hopkins SAIS), and a BA in International Relations (University of Brasilia).
+In 2016, he founded Instituto Mercado Popular, which focuses on designing evidence-based public policy marrying the goals of social inclusion and fiscal responsibility.

+His research spans over different topics, including: monetary policy, trade, economic development, income inequality, and advanced statistical methods.
+His work has been featured in global outlets such as the Wall Street Journal, the Financial Times, El País and Le Monde.
+He has been named one of the "30 persons every investor should follow" by Bloomberg Brazil (Infomoney) and writes frequently for the Brazilian press.

+A coding enthusiast, he works in Python, Stata, Eviews, LaTeX, R, Julia, and Matlab.
+He is fluent in English, Spanish, and Portuguese, having some knowledge of French and Italian.

 For more info: https://www.linkedin.com/in/carlosgoes